rotundasoftware/backbone.viewOptions/README.md

 #### `Backbone.ViewOptions.add( view )`

-Adds the view options functionality to a view object.
+Adds the view options functionality to a view - specifically the `view.setOptions()` and `view.getOptionNames()` methods described below.
 Generally used in a view's `constructor` or `initialize` method:

 ```javascript
 initialize : function( options ) {